 If China and India's past performance is any indication of what high-growth emerging markets can return to investors, you won't want to miss this opportunity.
 Need help getting started?
 Our Global Gains newsletter service scours the world for market-beating picks each month.
-Sign up for a free 30-day trial, and you can see all of our picks and research and be among the first to receive a special report about our team's recent research trip to -- you guessed it -- South America.
+Sign up for a free 30-day trial and you can see all of our picks and research and receive a special report about our team's recent research trip to -- you guessed it -- South America.

 Kristin Graham does not own any of the companies mentioned in this article and is a contributing analyst to Global Gains.
-Chipotle is a Rule Breakers pick; its "B" shares are a Motley Fool Hidden Gems pick.
-Baidu is also a Rule Breakers recommendation.
+Apple is a Stock Advisor recommendation.
+Ctrip has been selected by Hidden Gems.
 The Fool has a disclosure policy.